The Nature of Mind

 "The Nature of Mind" is a philosophical essay by David Armstrong, originally published in The Nature of Mind and Other Essays in 1980.
 In this essay, Armstrong outlines a philosophical account of the mind that is compatible with the Materialist scientific view of the mind.
-He arrives at a theory of Central-State Materialism, a synthesis between Descartes' dualism (the thesis) and Gilbert Ryle's dispositional behaviourism (the antithesis).
+He arrives at a theory of central-state materialism, a synthesis between René Descartes' dualism (the thesis) and Gilbert Ryle's dispositional behaviourism (the antithesis).

 Structure and arguments

 The essay begins with the simple assertion that "men have minds", and Armstrong suggests that modern science may be the best tool with which to investigate the nature of the mind.
 He says that it seems that scientific consensus is converging on an explanation of the mind in "purely physico-chemical terms".
 He acknowledges some disagreement on the matter, but says that dissent tends to be on primarily non-scientific grounds.
 Armstrong writes that the purpose of his essay is to outline a Materialist account of the nature of the mind - one that is compatible with the scientific view of an entirely physico-chemical mind.